 (3) Requirements Contracts.
-A requirements contract is an indefinite quantity contract for supplies or services that obligates the hospital to order all the actual requirements of the designated using departments during a specified period of time.
-The obligation to order the hospital's actual requirements is limited by the provisions of the Uniform Commercial Code of Guam, §2306 (quoted below).
-For the protection of the hospital and the contractor, requirements contracts shall include the following:
+A requirements contract is an indefinite quantity contract for supplies or services that obligates the territory to order all the actual requirements of the designated using agencies during a specified period of time.
+The obligation to order the territory's actual requirements is limited by the provisions of Uniform Commercial Code of Guam, §2306 (quoted below).
+For the protection of the territory and the contractor, requirements contracts shall include the following:

-(A) a provision which requires the hospital and any other users named in the solicitation to order their actual requirements of the supplies or services covered.
-However, the hospital may reserve in the solicitation and in the resulting contract the right to take bids separately if a particular quantity requirement arises which exceeds the hospital's normal requirements or an amount specified in the contract;
+(A) a provision which requires the territory and any other users named in the solicitation to order their actual requirements of the supplies or services covered.
+However, the territory may reserve in the solicitation and in the resulting contract the right to take bids separately if a particular quantity requirement arises which exceeds the territory's normal requirements or an amount specified in the contract;